iomeata/Django-RF-Tutorial/README.md

 }
 ```

-OR for a single ModelViewSet:
+or for a single ModelViewSet:

 ```python
 from rest_framework.pagination import PageNumberPagination